carbon-language/carbon-lang/llvm/docs/LangRef.rst

 source location to the destination location, which may overlap.
 It copies "len" bytes of memory over.
-If the argument is known to be aligned to some boundary, this can be specified as the fourth argument, otherwise it should be set to 0 or 1.
+If the argument is known to be aligned to some boundary, this can be specified as the fourth argument, otherwise it should be set to 0 or 1 (both meaning no alignment).

 '``llvm.memset.*``' Intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^